 1. Honeybee Gardens Nail Polish

-While Honeybee Gardens does not subscribe to the x-free list, but they are technically 16-free.
+While Honeybee Gardens does not subscribe to the x-free list, they are technically 16-free.
 In addition, Honeybee Gardens nail polish is water-based, vegan, cruelty-free, gluten-free, and free from formaldehyde, formaldehyde resin, toluene, dibutyl phthalate (DBP), xylene, camphor, triphenyl phosphate, benzophenone-1, and FD&C colors, and animal ingredients.

 This made-in-the-USA nail polish is the least toxic nail polish on this list.
 What I like the most about this nail polish because all the ingredients in this nail polish are naturally derived and do not even use FD&C colorant in their product.